arya-advaith/Huckel/README.md

 ### Diagonalization

-The program uses LAPACK's `dgeev` function to calculate the eigenvalues and eigenvectors of the Hückel matrix.
+The program uses LAPACKE's `dgeev` function to calculate the eigenvalues and eigenvectors of the Hückel matrix.
 This provides an efficient solution for large matrices.

 ### Visualization